cotes2020/jekyll-theme-chirpy/_posts/2019-08-09-getting-started.md

 - Ensure your Jekyll site has the file `.github/workflows/pages-deploy.yml`{: .filepath}.
 Otherwise, create a new one and fill in the contents of the [sample file][workflow], and the value of the `on.push.branches` should be the same as your repo's default branch name.

-- Ensure your Jekyll site has file `tools/deploy.sh`{: .filepath}.
-Otherwise, copy it from here to your Jekyll site.

 - Furthermore, if you have committed `Gemfile.lock`{: .filepath} to the repo, and your runtime system is not Linux, don't forget to update the platform list in the lock file:

   ```console